sr320/LabDocs/code/script-box/README.md

 splitMultiFasta.pl - Needs description.

-owluploader.r - Uploads file to Owl in the appropriate directory and checks MD5 sums against a canonical MD5 file (facility provided) at each copy step.
+owluploader.R - Uploads file to Owl in the appropriate directory and checks MD5 sums against a canonical MD5 file (facility provided) at each copy step.
 Requires User script updates on line 12, 13, and 14 of new data location, the canonical MD5 file, and the destination owl directory.

+OwlUploader.ipynb - Jupyter notebook implementation of owluploader.R.
+Same requirements as the R script.